When

 clutch is fine.
 Any slip will come (accidentally, of course) from the

-that secured each cast magnesium wheel.
-The power was transferred from
+single wing nut that secured each cast magnesium wheel.
+The power was

 the hub to the wheel by six pins.
 The 289/FIAs used a casting unique to

 the race cars.
-PS Engineering is now duplicating the original design in
+Vintage Wheels, and Trigo Wheels are now duplicating the original design in

 street cars used a Sunburst